The Grey Lady

 Elizabethan brick mansion with Tudor and Georgian elements.
 Features include the Great Hall, Long Gallery, distinctive architectural details, original fireplaces, and period rooms.
 The building incorporates elements from different eras while maintaining its primary Elizabethan character.

 Guests and staff experience a wide range of paranormal phenomena including sudden temperature drops (particularly in the most haunted bedroom), unexplained sounds of babies crying when no children are present, footsteps in empty corridors, and doors opening and closing on their own.
 The Jerusalem Staircase is a hotspot for the phantom dog sightings and cold spots.
 Electronic equipment fails regularly in certain areas, particularly the Long Gallery where camera equipment stops working without explanation.
 Guests report feeling watched, experiencing disturbed sleep, and seeing apparitions in period dress.
 Objects move without explanation, and some visitors report being touched by unseen presences.
-The most dramatic phenomena occur during organized ghost tours and paranormal investigations.
+The most dramatic phenomena occur during organised ghost tours and paranormal investigations.

 The most haunted bedroom (location of séances and intense activity) is the epicenter of paranormal activity.
 The Jerusalem Staircase where the phantom black dog appears is highly active.
 The Long Gallery, where camera equipment malfunctions and apparitions are seen, shows frequent supernatural activity.
 The grounds near Darrell's Stile, where William Darrell died, experience sightings of his ghost.
 The areas of the house dating to the original Tudor structure show the most consistent paranormal activity.